Housekeepers and Maids

 Outlook

-Job opportunities for housekeepers and maids are expected to decline by 2 percent through 2028, according to the U.S. Department of Labor.
+Job opportunities for housekeepers and maids are expected to increase by 1 percent through 2033, according to the U.S. Department of Labor.
+This is slower than the average for all careers.
 Despite this prediction, job opportunities are expected to be good.
 This is a large field, and there will always be a need for housekeepers and maids to help keep homes and businesses clean.
-In addition to employment in private homes, opportunities should be...
+In addition to em...